We seem to go

 and 1970s has given way to an unrelenting series of dystopias in the present

-day, from the potboilers I mentioned earlier, such as The Hunger Games, to the more literary Cloud Atlas of David Mitchell, a book I very much enjoyed.
+day, from the potboilers I mentioned earlier, such as The Hunger Games, to the more literary Cloud Atlas by David Mitchell, a book I very much admire.
 In Cloud Atlas there are two different

 dystopian futures.
 One is highly technological, where clones are slaves to